-4. RELATED PARTY TRANSACTIONS
+6. RELATED PARTY TRANSACTIONS

 The Company has entered into the following arrangements with Dr. Charles Zhang, the Company's Chief Executive Officer and a major Sohu shareholder, and certain employees of the Company to satisfy People's Republic of China ("PRC") regulations which prohibit or restrict foreign companies from owning or operating telecommunications, internet content, financial services and certain other businesses in China.
-The Company expects that it will continue to be involved in and provide additional financial support under similar arrangements in the future.
+The Company expects that it will continue to be involved in and provide additional financial support under similar arrangements in the future, subject to the restrictions set forth in the Sarbanes-Oxley Act of 2002 with respect to loans to directors and executive officers.

 In June 2000, the Company extended loans in the amount of \$193,000 to Dr. Charles Zhang and \$49,000 to He Jinmei, another employee of the Company, to finance their investments in Beijing Sohu Online Network Information Services, Ltd. ("Beijing Sohu"), a company incorporated in the PRC.
 The shareholders of Beijing Sohu have pledged their shares in Beijing Sohu as collateral for the loan.
 These loans are included in long term loans to related parties, bear no interest and are due in full on the earlier of demand, in 2010 or at such time as Dr. Charles Zhang or He Jinmei, as the case may be, is not an employee of the Company.
 A subsidiary of the Company has entered into an option agreement giving it the right, at any time, subject to PRC law, to purchase the entire ownership in Beijing Sohu from the two Beijing Sohu shareholders for \$242,000.
-As of June 30, 2002, the Company had recorded a valuation allowance of \$56,000 against long-term loans to related parties for losses incurred by Beijing Sohu.
+As of September 30, 2002, the Company had recorded a valuation allowance of \$56,000 against long-term loans to related parties for losses incurred by Beijing Sohu.

 Pursuant to the agreements with Beijing Sohu and the shareholders of Beijing Sohu, certain operations related to the Company's online content were transferred to Beijing Sohu in order to allow Beijing Sohu to develop and provide content to the Company for a monthly service fee, which will be subject to periodic adjustment as agreed between the parties.
-The Company paid \$36,000 and \$72,000 in such service fees for the three and six months ended June 30, 2002, respectively, as compared to \$36,000 and \$108,000 for the corresponding three and six month period in 2001.
-Because of PRC regulations which prohibit foreign companies from operating in the telecommunications industry, Beijing Sohu contracted with network operators on behalf of the Company its total subscription revenues of \$1,877,000 and \$114,000 during the three months ended June 30, 2002 and 2001, respectively.
-At June 30, 2002, accounts receivable included receivables from Beijing Sohu of \$614,000, primarily related to subscription revenues ultimately due from third party network operators.
-Beijing Sohu issued invoices on behalf of the Company for e-commerce sales of \$235,000 and \$535,000 for the three and six months ended June 30, 2002, respectively (2001 comparative periods were nil).
+The Company paid \$36,000 and \$108,000 in such service fees for the three and nine months ended September 30, 2002, respectively, as compared to \$36,000 and \$144,000 for the corresponding three and nine month periods in 2001.
+Because of PRC regulations which prohibit foreign companies from operating in the telecommunications industry, Beijing Sohu contracted with network operators on behalf of the Company substantially all subscription revenues of \$2,525,000 and \$349,000 during the three months ended September 30, 2002 and 2001, respectively.
+At September 30, 2002, trade accounts receivable included receivables from Beijing Sohu of \$1,241,000, primarily related to subscription revenues ultimately due from third party network operators.
+Beijing Sohu issued invoices on behalf of the Company for e-commerce sales of \$154,000 and \$689,000 for the three and nine months ended September 30, 2002, respectively (2001 comparative periods were \$0).